Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 ### Material Instances

-Configuration of the block's rendering, including textures and lighting.
+Defines the [material instances](/blocks/block-visuals-intro#material-instances) of a block, configuring how parts of the block are rendered.

 _Requires format version [1.19.40](/blocks/block-format-history#_1-19-40) or later._